sudarshanreddyc/sudarshanreddyc/README.md

 ### 🚀 Highlight Achievement

 **Led the Migration of Angles for SAP**
-Migrated UI from Knockout.js to React and refactored microservices, improving page load speed by **25%** and contributing to client acquisition worth **over $1M**.
+Migrated UI from Knockout.js to React and refactored microservices, improving page load speed by **25%** and contributing to client acquisition and **generating new revenue**.

 ---